carlospugae/movie-db-challenge/docs/specs.md

 ## Design

-We do not require jaw dropping designs. <br> A clean, minimal UI will do. <br> We do want to see the movie images provided by the API.
+- We do not require jaw dropping designs.
+- A clean, minimal UI will do.
+- We do want to see the movie images provided by the API.
-[Here's](https://dribbble.com/shots/1682568-Flixus-Homepage- WIP/attachments/266476) a design suggestion, but it's up to you.
+[Here's](https://dribbble.com/shots/1682568-Flixus-Homepage-WIP/attachments/266476) a design suggestion, but it's up to you.

 ## Development requirements